CLARIAH/virtuoso-quad-log/VIRTUOSO_CONFIG.md

 select virtuoso_ini_path();
 ```
 A typical outcome is ```/usr/local/var/lib/virtuoso/db/virtuoso.ini```.

+If the outcome is a relative path like `virtuoso.ini`, then this path is relative to the start script
+of your Virtuoso server.

 ## Critical configuration
 Open the ```virtuoso.ini``` file in your favorite editor and verify and/or correct the following